jakelever/knowledgediscovery/README.md

 ## Install Dependencies

 There are a few dependencies to install first.
-Run the following scripts and make sure they all succeeded.
+Run the following scripts and make sure they all succeed.

 ```bash
 cd dependencies